Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

 As the notation suggests, the value at \emph{every} arithmetic point $\mrm{P}\in\bs{\cal{W}}_\scr{G}$ of weight two

-is computed by the de Rham pairing between the Bloch-Kato logarithm of the specialization of the big class and a de Rham class associated to the cuspforms $\scr{G}_\mrm{P}$ and $\msf{f}_E$.
-Those quantities turn out to be values of syntomic Abel-Jacobi images of Hirzebruch-Zagier cycles.
-Interestingly, the existence of the automorphic $p$-adic $L$-function can be used to meromorphically continue the motivic $p$-adic $L$-function $\scr{L}_p^\mrm{mot}(\breve{\scr{G}},E)$ to the whole disk $\bs{\cal{W}}_\scr{G}$.
+is computed by the de Rham pairing between the Bloch--Kato logarithm of the specialization of the big class and a de Rham class associated to the cuspforms $\breve{\scr{G}}_\mrm{P}$ and $\msf{f}_E$.
+Crucially, these quantities are values of \emph{syntomic Abel--Jacobi images} of HZ-cycles.